enasequence/read_docs/retrieval/file-download/ena-ftp-structure.rst

-This server contains short pieces of assembled/annotated sequence dating back to the early 80s, as well as larger scale data types including genome assemblies, metagenome assemblies, and transcriptome sequence assemblies.
+This server contains short pieces of assembled/annotated sequence dating back to the early 80s, as well as larger scale data types including genome assemblies, MAG/SAG assemblies, and transcriptome sequence assemblies.
 This server does not contain other data types such as raw reads, which can be found in the `SRA FTP server <../file-download/sra-ftp-structure.html>`_.